 When I first started blogging in October 2016, I waded my way through so much information on the internet – and although some of it was absolute nonsense, a lot of it was really valuable and really helpful in terms of focusing and growing Mile in My Glasses.

 Because of this, I was thinking about five lessons that I wish I had known before I started my blogging journey, from little bits and bobs to pretty major lessons that have changed my blog dramatically.
-I’d love to know whether you guys agree (or disagree) with any of my points, and what your thoughts are, too – if you want to leave them below!
+I’d love to know whether you guys agree (or disagree) with any of my points, and what your thoughts are, too – if you want to leave them below.

 Creating Cohesive Imagery

+My first lesson is one of the most important, and comes down to the material that ties your online presence together.
 Your images and designs essentially represent everything about you and your business online, so investing in learning how to create and cultivate a cohesive “brand” is so useful and important.